microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/csharp/README.md

 * The latest update of Visual Studio 2015+.
 You can download the community version [here](http://www.visualstudio.com) for free.

 * The Bot Framework Emulator.
 To install the Bot Framework Emulator, download it from [here](https://emulator.botframework.com/).
 See the [Getting Started](https://github.com/microsoft/botframework-emulator/wiki/Getting-Started) article to know more about the Bot Framework Emulator.
+The bot emulator is now v4.

 ### Set up the LUIS application